puntonim/nimlinks/readme.md

 # nimlinks

 **nimlinks** is a set of tools for macOS to create and handle special links to files.
-These special links overcome a few problems that affect regular symbolic links and alias:
+These special links overcome a few problems that affect regular symbolic links and alias when used with file servers:
- - they are ignored by many sync service like Synology Drive and Owncloud/Nextcloud
+ - they are ignored by many sync apps like Synology Drive and Owncloud/Nextcloud
- - they are not flexible enough with remote location: if a regular link is created over an AFP connection in LAN it won't work when connected to the same remote over a WebDAV connection in WAN.
+ - they are not flexible enough with remote locations: if a regular link is created over an AFP connection in LAN it won't work when connected to the same remote over a WebDAV connection in WAN.